ErraticPattern/obsidian-ideas/2 - Source Material/Masters/heading_1/neuroanatomy and neuroimaging/Pain.md

 Pain can also be classified according to its origin:

-- Nociceptive - Pain that arises from actual or threatened damage to non-neural tissue and is due to the activation of nociceptors (a high-threshold sensory receptor of the peripheral somatosensory nervous system that is capable of transducing and encoding noxious stimuli).
+- [[Nociceptive Pain]] - Pain that arises from actual or threatened damage to non-neural tissue and is due to the activation of nociceptors (a high-threshold sensory receptor of the peripheral somatosensory nervous system that is capable of transducing and encoding noxious stimuli).
 It is a “physiological” pain, which aims to protect the body against lesions associated to noxious stimuli.
-- Neuropathic - Pain caused by a lesion or disease of the somatosensory nervous system.
+- [[Neuropathic Pain]] - Pain caused by a lesion or disease of the somatosensory nervous system.
 It is a “pathological” pain; it does not have any physiological function.

 ### Mechanisms of Pain